AutoResearch/autora-experiment-runner-firebase-prolific/README.md

 pip install -U "autora[experiment-runner-firebase-prolific]"

-**WARNING:** The runner only works with a specific set up of the firebase database.
+**WARNING:** Both runners work with a specific set up of the firebase database.
 For starters, follow this guide to set up an experiment using firebase here: https://github.com/AutoResearch/cra-template-autora-firebase